Some test text!

 UIBarButtonItems that have the same target and action as an existing item, and replacing the existing item with the new item:

-To disable (or re-enable) the ability to annotate, permissions can be altered as in the example below.
+To disable (or re-enable) the ability to annotate, options can be altered as in the example below.
 When disabled, the relevant annotation tool is removed from the annotation toolbar, and from the